TackusHackus/plugins/README.md

 ## 🧩 Wait, wait!
 This README is work in progress!
 Please wait for full repo

 --- Actual Repo ---

-# 🧩 | Discord Plugins
-for Revenge, Kettu and more
+# 🧩 Discord Plugins for Revenge, Kettu and more

 ---

-Available Plugins
+📝 List of all plugins:

+### 🌐 InView

-1. InView
+1. Discription:

-Description: Opens external links directly inside Discord using an integrated WebView.
-Includes a top bar with a close button, a browser button, page title, and URL.

-Features:

-WebView integration for external links

-Close button [X]

-Browser button 🌐 (opens system browser)

-Safe filtering of Discord internal links (invites, channels, messages)

-Responsive layout for different screen sizes and themes

-Installation:

-1. Copy the InView/ folder into your mod's plugins/ directory or download if with url.

-2. Enable the plugin in the plugin manager.

-3. Click an external link to open it in WebView.

-> Note: In the plugin, the 🌐 icon is a proper SVG, not an emoji.
+ - This plugin was created to open links on Discord without a browser using WebView